NHS England South West Terms of Reference for the Peninsula Foundation School Committee

 1 representative from University of Exeter Medical School

-Associate GP Dean, Health Education South West or representative
+Associate GP Dean, NHS England South West or representative

 1 Lay representative